 Below are some caddisfly photos I have taken over the years in northwest Wisconsin.

 These large stick case larvas may be Hydatophylax argus, the Giant Cream Pattern-Wing Sedge which emerges during the summer nights.
 It has a cream-colored body and light-colored wings.
 There is also another very large caddisfly in the family Limnephilidae genus Pycnopsyche (Great Brown Autumn Sedge), also called the October Caddis, which emerges in September or October in Wisconsin.
-The adult caddis are about 20mm long and have a burnt orange colored body and a brownish mottled wing.
+The adult caddis is about 20mm long and has a burnt orange colored body and a brownish mottled wing.

 Notice the green body of this size #16 tannish wing caddisfly.
 These caddisflies emerge sporadically throughout the days in May in many northern Wisconsin trout streams.
 The body is more of a size #18 and the wing is a size #16, which is typical of caddisflies.
-A X-Caddis pattern or CDC & Elk work well for this stage..
-See photo below..
+An X-Caddis pattern or CDC & Elk works well for this stage.
+See the photo below.